meganhepner/hello-world/README.md

 _HTML_

-## Known Bugs

-__

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_For any questions, concerns, or if you would like to make contributions to the code, please contact Megan Hepner._

 ## Technologies Used